AI and the future of gaming for game devs

 Coding

-Until further advancements are made, adoption will likely be limited, which means coding is one of the current disadvantages of AI in gaming due to the additional time it needs to check code.
+Until further advancements are made, adoption will likely be limited, which means coding is one of the current disadvantages of AI game development due to the additional time it needs to check code.

-We’ve touched on many of the most impressive applications of AI in gaming, but there are still many more fascinating examples that are worth checking out for yourself.
-These titles use a variety of AI applications to power gameplay mechanics and are must-plays for anyone looking to learn more about how AI is used in gaming.
+We’ve touched on many of the most impressive applications of AI in games development, but there are still many more fascinating examples that are worth checking out for yourself.
+These titles use a variety of AI for gaming applications to power gameplay mechanics and are must-plays for anyone looking to learn more about how generative AI in gaming is currently being leveraged.
+We also have a whole article exploring AI games if you're looking for more examples.

-- NetEase’s Cygnus Enterprises uses Inworld’s character engine to power the game’s sidekick PEA.
+• NetEase’s Cygnus Enterprises uses Inworld’s Character Engine to power the game’s sidekick PEA.
 Not only can you chat voice-to-voice with PEA, but she’s also contextually aware and can warn you of upcoming dangers in the game world.
+Learn more about how NetEase implemented Inworld in their game.

 Advantages of AI in gaming

-When implemented correctly, AI can have a transformative effect on game development.
+When implemented correctly, generative AI in games can have a transformative effect on game development -- which suggests a bright future for AI in gaming.
 Below are some of the advantages of AI in gaming:

-- Generative AI can release NPCs from their scripted shackles so they can have almost human-like interactions with players.
+• Generative AI in gaming can release NPCs from their scripted shackles so they can have almost human-like interactions with players.

-- Generative AI can speed up game development and reduce production costs by automating basic tasks.
+• Generative AI in games development can speed up development process and reduce production costs by automating simple or repetitive tasks.

 Disadvantages of AI in gaming

-Countless AI applications in gaming can benefit players, but there are some drawbacks.
+Countless AI game development tools can benefit players, but there are some drawbacks.
 These are the main disadvantages of AI in gaming that developers need to be aware of:

-- Generative AI is still a very new technology, meaning there are only a select number of game developers with the expertise to use it.
-If you plan to use AI for game development, you may need to invest in additional training or expand your team.
+• Generative AI is still a very new technology, meaning there are only a select number of game developers with the expertise to use it.
+If you plan to use AI in game development, you may need to invest in additional training or expand your team.

-- Generative AI can build entire virtual worlds, but that doesn’t mean they will be perfect.
-Developers should invest extra time into testing to ensure everything works as they intended, or they risk increasing the number of potential bugs.
+• Leveraging generative AI in gaming can allow you to build entire virtual worlds in minutes, but that doesn’t mean they will be perfect.
+Developers should invest extra time into testing to ensure everything works as they intended -- or they risk increasing the number of potential bugs.

-The promise of generative AI for game development
+The promise of generative AI in game development

-Generative AI has seemingly endless potential when it comes to game development.
-It can help build more expansive worlds filled with seemingly living characters while drastically reducing production costs and speed up development by automating menial tasks, enabling teams to focus on building more imaginative game mechanics and other features.
+Generative AI in games has seemingly endless potential.
+It can help build more expansive worlds filled with more lifelike characters while potentially reducing production costs and speeding up development by automating menial tasks, enabling teams to focus on building more imaginative game mechanics and other features.

 There’s no need to imagine what generative AI in modern video games might look like.
 One modder went to the trouble of implementing our character AI directly into The Elder Scrolls: Skyrim, allowing them to converse with their companions and other characters about almost anything.